- Are Concussions on the Rise?

 “All this leads to inflammation and especially neuroinflammation which each bump on the head (even if it seems harmless) is amplified by the underlying inflammatory condition, making the resulting injury much more noticeable and increasing the symptoms,” Tara Ayranto, NTP, an expert in neurodevelopmental disorders in children told me.

-Some of those environmental factors decrease our ability to detoxify or heal after a concussive event; many of them cause inflammation in our brains that make us more susceptible to brain injury.
+Some of those environmental factors decrease our ability to heal after a concussive event; many of them cause inflammation in our brains that make us more susceptible to brain injury.

 Dr. Titus Chiu explained in an interview that we end up with “higher baseline brain inflammation and greater susceptibility to the physical trauma of a brain injury.
 Most of us, kids included, are chronically in a state of yellow alert.
 And so after a head injury go straight to red, leading to more cases of concussion and post-concussion syndrome.”